zelle7/wpsolr-search-engine/readme.txt

 == Frequently Asked Questions ==

+= What WPSOLR can do to help my search ? =
+Relevanssi, Better Search, Search Everything, are really great because they do not need other external softwares or services to work.

+WPSOLR, on the other hand, requires Apache Solr, the worlds's most popular search engine on the planet, to index and search your data.

+If you can manage to install Solr (or to buy a hosting Solr service), WPSOLR can really help you to:

+* Search in thousands or millions of posts/products

+* Search in attached files (pdf, word, excel....)

+* Filter results with dynamic facets

+* Tweak your search in many many ways with Solr solrconfig.cml and schema.xml files (language analysers, stopwords, synonyms, stemmers ...)

 = Do you offer a premium version ? =
 Yes.
 Check out our <a href="http://wpsolr.com/pricing">Premium Packs</a>.